 In short, there is not limit how much rent landlords can increase in Alberta at the time of renewal.
 Landlords can determine what is appropriate rent for their property as per the market.
 So rent increase by landlords in Alberta is based on market demand and supply forces to determine the fair rent for their rental properties.

 Alberta Rental Market

 So if you are a renter renting an apartment in Alberta currently, you must be aware of the rental laws in the province.
 These tenant and landlord tenancy laws describe the rights and responsibilities of both tenants and landlords.
-Some of that includes when and how much rent landlord can increase legally in Alberta.
+Some of that includes when and how much rent in percentage landlords can increase legally in Alberta.

 Before we dive deep in to the core question of when and how much rent landlords can increase in percentage in Alberta, you should first know that rent increases by landlords depend on whether the province has implemented rent controls or not.

 In Alberta there are no controls on the amount of rent that landlords can increase.
 But the rent can only be increased if it meets certain conditions.
 These conditions depend on type of rental agreement such as period tenancy or fixed term tenancy.
 These have been described in details below.

 For example Ontario has rent controls while Alberta does not.
 Or has left it to the demand and supply forces in the housing and local rental markets.
 (Check how much it costs to live in Canada by cities!)
 A province that has rent controls such as Ontario, Landlord has to follow the set annual rent increase rate.

 Tenant and landlord rental laws in Alberta